juniorsysadmin/puppet-irqbalance/README.md

 Used for providing your own irqbalance configuration file.
-Needs to follow the same requirements as the Puppet File source attribute. eg. config_file_source => 'puppet:///modules/irqbalance/config/irq.conf',
+Needs to follow the same requirements as the Puppet File source attribute. eg. config_file_source => 'puppet:///modules/irqbalance/config/irq.conf', If this parameter is provided, you should also set the `oneshot` parameter to 'yes' if the file contains ONESHOT=yes, since this module does not know about the contents and uses `oneshot` to decide how to manage the service.
+See the `service_ensure` parameter.

 #### `config_file_template`